vkarlsen/koeight/README.md

 ## What are the future plans for the project?

 Our focus is to keep the framework compatible with new releases of PHP, fix bugs and try to improve the speed.
 New features can be added using modules.

-There is a dedicated [versions and roadmap](https://koseven.discourse.group/t/roadmap-koseven/13) page for the supported versions and plans.

 ## Documentation